Hearts Beat Loud

-Hearts Beat Loud is a 2018 American comedy-drama music film directed by Brett Haley, from a screenplay by Haley and Marc Basch.
+Hearts Beat Loud is a 2018 American musical comedy-drama film directed by Brett Haley, from a screenplay by Haley and Marc Basch.
 It stars Nick Offerman, Kiersey Clemons, Ted Danson, Sasha Lane, Blythe Danner and Toni Collette, and follows a Brooklyn record store owner who tries to convince his daughter to start a band with him after a song they recorded goes viral.

-It had its world premiere at the 2018 Sundance Film Festival on January 26, 2018 and was released in the United States on June 8, 2018, by Gunpowder & Sky.
+It had its world premiere at the 2018 Sundance Film Festival on January 26, 2018, and was released in the United States on June 8, 2018, by Gunpowder & Sky.

 Plot

 Frank Fisher, a former musician who lost his wife in a biking accident, owns a failing vinyl shop called Red Hook Records in Brooklyn, New York.
 His daughter Sam is slated to leave for the West Coast to study pre-med at the end of the summer.
 Despite Sam's desire to study and spend time with her girlfriend Rose, Frank incessantly urges her to play music with him.
-Sam reveals she wrote a song titled “Hearts Beat Loud” during a jam session.
+Sam reveals she wrote a song titled "Hearts Beat Loud" during a jam session.
 They spend the night recording and mixing the entire song.
 Frank uploads the song to Spotify without Sam's permission and it becomes a viral success.

 Frank tries to convince Sam to start a music duo, but the latter is reluctant, still determined to become a doctor.
-Regardless, Frank adopts an off-beat band name “We’re Not A Band” from Sam's refusals.
+Regardless, Frank adopts an off-beat band name "We're Not a Band" from Sam's refusals.
 Sam secretly writes another song about her relationship with Rose called "Blink (One Million Miles)," while Frank writes "Everything Must Go" about his closing business.
-In the meantime, Frank's landlady and loyal customer, Leslie offer a proposition to save Red Hook by remodeling it with a café to potentially lure more customers, to which Frank is stubbornly hesitant.
+In the meantime, Frank's landlady and loyal customer, Leslie offers a proposition to save Red Hook by remodeling it with a café to potentially lure more customers, to which Frank is stubbornly hesitant.